Headwinds & Tailwinds

 Today I learned how to use Room EQ Wizard to tune my audio room.
 I had already done room tuning on my own and was happy with the results.
 But REW enabled me to get it even better.

-Here’s the final FR measured from the listener position, psychoacoustically smoothed.
-The Grey line is without EQ, the red is with EQ.
-You can see that the EQ is only a few bands from 500 Hz and lower.
+Here’s the final FR measured from the listener position, psychoacoustically smoothed (update: from Nov 2024).
+The Grey line is without EQ, the blue is with EQ.
+You can see that the EQ is only a few bands.

 It’s linear and smooth, with a typical tapering response.
-This is a treated room having big tube traps, bass traps, bass resonators and acoustic foam.
+This is a treated room having big tube traps, bass traps and acoustic foam.
 The parametric EQ is mild with gentle amplitudes and slopes.
 I’d rather have a few little bumps in the response, than perfectly flat response with bloated phasey sound from extreme EQ settings.
 Don’t let the cure be worse than the disease!

 Overall, this smoothed response throughout the range.
 During test listening I can switch curves instantly while the music is playing.
 My ears like the difference, especially noticeable on good acoustic music recordings.